Just a reminder that during this time of pandemic, Saints Martha & Mary is worshipping online for the most part.

-This health emergency will pass if we wash our hands frequently, stay home when we’re sick, and continue to pray both for those who come down with the virus and those medical personnel racing to respond to the growing need.
+This health emergency will pass if we mask up, wash our hands frequently, stay home when we’re sick, and continue to pray both for those who come down with the virus and those medical personnel responding to the pandemic.
+Simply be kind to others.
 You can check the Episcopal Church in Minnesota website for more information on the church response.
 Here’s a helpful link to the MN Department of Health (that will lead you to other resources) of things we can all do to make a difference.

 We close with a prayer offered by one of our clergy colleagues in San Francisco: